Mavis Tiller

-Mavis Ada Tiller (25 November 1901 – 25 July 1989) was a New Zealand women's advocate, scientist and president of the National Council of Women of New Zealand (NCWNZ) from 1966 to 1970.
+Mavis Ada Tiller (25 November 1901 – 25 July 1989) was a New Zealand women's advocate and scientist.
+She served as president of the National Council of Women of New Zealand (NCWNZ) from 1966 to 1970.

 Early life and career

 Tiller was born in Wellington.
 Her father worked for the New Zealand Post and Telegraph Department for some years, but when she was young, the family moved to London.

 Tiller attended Bedford College, London, and earned a Bachelor of Science degree (second class honours) in chemistry from the University of London in 1923.
 After graduating she first worked as science mistress at the Roedean School, Johannesburg, and subsequently worked in the metallurgy department at the National Physical Laboratory in Teddington.
 In 1937 she married Leslie Tiller, a fellow New Zealander and scientist, at St Alban's Church.
 They returned to live in Wellington where they had a daughter, born in 1938, and two sons born in 1941 and 1944.